Regimental Quartermaster Sergeant

 Wanting to do more for the cause, he enrolled in the Army when his Pastor, Alexander W. Taylor, announced that he was recruiting a company of men to serve under Colonel Joseph H. Wilson, a former General in the PA Militia.

-On Oct 4th 1861, he and two cousins, Edmund Rutledge Boots and George H Coleman, enrolled in the "Beaver Guards," under the command of now Captain Alexander W. Taylor.
+On Oct 4th 1861, Edward and two cousins, Edmund Rutledge Boots and George H Coleman, enrolled in the "Beaver Guards," under the command of now Captain Alexander W. Taylor.
 While at Camp Curtin, Harrisburg, PA, the Beaver Guards became Company H of the 101st PA, with Edward having the rank of Sergeant.
 He was promoted to Quarter Master Sgt of Co.
 H on November 13th, 1862.
 While in the service, Edward never went home on a furlough, which deeply saddened his mother and his sweetheart, Lizzie Rauscher, of Unionville, who could hardly wait for his enlistment to be up.
 I'm sure it shocked both of them when he re-enlisted on January 1st, 1864 at Plymouth, NC.
 One bonus to his re-enlistment was promotion to Regimental QM Sergeant.
 Another major bonus to Edward and his family was the thirty day furlough that came with his re-enlistment.
 Little did Edward know that the promised furlough for re-enlisting would never come.

 The Battle of Plymouth, NC took place from the 17th to 20th of April 1864, with the soldiers at Plymouth dressed in new uniforms and ready to go home on furlough.
 The Battle of Plymouth was a major victory for the South, with the entire garrison of Plymouth being captured including the entire 101st PA regiment.
 These captured soldiers became known as the "Plymouth Pilgrims".
 Edward's fate was the same as most of the other Pilgrims.
 He was captured on April 20th 1864 and taken to Andersonville, GA.
 In the beginning of September 1864, when the majority of the prisoners were being transferred to Charleston or Savannah, Edward was left behind due to his contraction of scurvy.
 Shortly after most of his fellow soldiers left, he passed away on September 12th, 1864 at the age of 30 (although his obituary states 31).
 He is buried in grave # 8606.
 His grieving mother received a letter after the war which said, "Mrs. Boots, please don't worry about Edward not having a Christian burial.
 I carried him out on my back, buried him and marked his grave."